unicorn-fail/dreditor/CONTRIBUTING.md

 ## Important notes

-As of version > 1.2.3 (Nov 30 2013) we introduced a new source tree layout and developer workflow by using the grunt toolset.
+As of versions after 1.2.3 (Nov 30 2013) we introduced a new source tree layout and developer workflow by using the grunt toolset.
 This meant splitting up the dreditor.js file into several parts to make better use of extentions and plugins.
 This allows us to add unit tests later on.

 ## Directory structure

 The following directories are important for patch writing:

-src/js : dreditor code split into smaller parts like extensions and plugins src/less : dreditor styling files. package.json : contains version number apart from others tests/ : contains unit tests build/ : contains generated items by running ```grunt```.
+- src/js : dreditor code split into smaller parts like extensions and plugins
+- src/less : dreditor styling files.
+- package.json : contains version number apart from others
+- tests/ : contains unit tests
+- build/ : contains generated items by running ```grunt```.
 See Developer workflow below.

 The following directories are important for distributing Dreditor:

-templates/ : used for generating the browser extensions release/ : contains the generated packages Dreditor browser extensions. build/ : see above
+- templates/ : used for generating the browser extensions
+- release/ : contains the generated packages Dreditor browser extensions.

 Both build/ and release/ are added to ```.gitignore``` so make sure these are not added to any PR.